supremelucifer/HomeAssistantAssist/README.md

 The skill has support for the following languages:

+- German (Germany)
+- English (Australia)
+- English (Canada)
+- English (England)
+- English (United States)
+- Spanish (Spain)
+- Spanish (Mexico)
+- Spanish (United States)
+- French (Canada)
+- French (France)
+- Italian (Italy)
 - Portuguese (Brazil)
 - Portuguese (Portugal)
-- English (United States)
-- English (England)
-- English (Canada)
-- French
-- Italian
-- Spanish
-- German
-- Polish (Poland)
-- Russian (Russia)

 Note: If your language is not supported, please open an `issue` attaching your own translated version of the file [en-US.lang](lambda/locale/en-US.lang).
+Only languages supported by Alexa framework will be added (please, check this link: https://developer.amazon.com/en-US/docs/alexa/device-apis/list-of-interfaces.html)

 ---